Mayo Leadership & Staff

 As head of the Housekeeping and Laundry Mayo feels like extended family to Tracy, who loves to learn from residents, talk with them about their lives, and see their smiles.
 Her passion for keeping the environment clean and bright fits perfectly with her job as head of housekeeping, and she feels that she is as dedicated to Mayo, as Mayo is to her.
 Tracy, who lives in Graniteville, enjoys camping with her family and loves all the seasons of Vermont, volunteers with her local ATV club to help maintain the trails.

 Vermont native and Northfield resident Vicki Slocum is one of Mayo's longest serving employees.
 She started with Mayo in 1995 with an LNA from Fanny Allen Nursing School, and is also a NAAP/NCCAP Activity Professional, Dementia Practitioner, and Bone Builders Certified Trainer.
-The 2007 VHCA Activity Manager of the year, Vicki says she has "met amazing people, from staff to our residents to their family members."
+In 2007 VHCA named Vicki the Activity Manager of the year, Vicki says she has "met amazing people, from staff, to our residents to their family members."
 She loves the teamwork of their community, "everyone becomes connected as a big family, offering mutual support and care."
 Mayo has supported Vicki in her career by providing continuing education about our ever-changing healthcare system.
 Vicki notes that "caring for life is the most rewarding job" she could ever have, and that "Mayo residents teach us that at every stage of life you can always learn, love and find happiness."
-Outside of Mayo, Vicki enjoys camping and boating on Lake Champlain with her family.
+Outside of Mayo, Vicki enjoys spending time at her camp on Lake Champlain, boating, trips to the ocean and values time with her family.

 Visit our FAQ page for more information, or contact us for a personal conversation.
 We’re happy to talk with you and answer any questions you have.